hubtype/botSON/source/index.html.md

 }
 ```

 botSON is a JSON based programming language to create chatbots for the [Hubtype](https://hubtype.com) platform.
 The goal of botSON is to be a simple yet powerful tool to build conversational flows that the user navigates by feeding in text or media.
 In a simplified way, chatbots are defined as finite state machines, at each state the chatbot outputs some text and waits for the user input that makes the bot transition to another state.
+You can optionally incorporate Natural Language Understanding to your bot by integrating services like IBM Watson or API.ai.
 A [context](#context) is kept for every bot session (the extent of a user's conversation) which can be updated at every step with variables and external http calls.

 Additionally, botSON supports [triggers](#triggers), which are high priority actions that the user can invoke regardless of the current state of the conversation.